azampagl/harvard-capstone/reading_sum.md

 to the MBTA system.
 * pg 139: Looks at change in passenger behaviors, but relies on the unique identification of passengers through their fare-collection ID.

+*automatic Data for Applied Railway Management: Passenger Demand...*, Michael Frumin

+* **Quick summary:** A detailed study in passenger behavior using fare-collection data and historical schedules of planned departures.
+This extra dimension of scheduled planned departures may make these analyses inapplicable for our research

+* pg 93: This chapter will be of the most use to us as it studies 'Passenger Incidence Behavior'.
+The term refers to people arriving somewhereand is incident to public transport.
+This is a particular interest to us as there is a part dedicated to studying the London Overground (akin to the MBTA buses)
+* pg 95: Recapping some work done by Jolliffe and Hutchinson in which they studied the rates at which passengers arrived at a stop to wait for the bus, one key finding was that "passengers adjust their incidence behavior...based on knowledge of the bus timetable and historical bus performance."
+Could be useful if we look at effectiveness of MBTA alerts on arrival times.
+We may run into problems with the fact that MBTA bus data includes the route, but not the particular stop.
+* pg 95-97: Some of the studies use a very special subset to gain their insights; bus stops that don't intersect with other routes, aren't terminal stops, with constant headways.
+* pg 108: Plots showing a good way to display the distribution of waiting times (normalized by headway) for several of London's transportation routes.
+We can take note of the way that they've subdivided the day.
+Note the local peak at 0 for many of the histograms as evidence of many people timing their arrival based on the schedule but arriving late.
+Most show a larger peak towards the end of the headway 'indicating some type of safety margin or waiting-time minimization behavior'.
+* pg 108-110: We could perform many of these analyses on our own data using just the fare-collection data and knowledge of the headway for a particular route at a given time of day.
+Might be tough if the bus fare- collection data only gives us the route and not the stop.